syncfusion-content/extension-docs/Extension/Spreadsheet-Editor-SDK-Extension/Visual-Studio/sample-creator.md

 # Sample Creator

-The Syncfusion® Spreadsheet Editor SDK Sample Creator is a tool that lets you make Syncfusion® ASP.NET Core or ASP.NET MVC projects based on the platform selection with sample code for required Syncfusion® Spreadsheet Editor SDK component features and control configuration.
+The Syncfusion® Spreadsheet Editor SDK Sample Creator is a tool that lets you create Syncfusion® ASP.NET Core or ASP.NET MVC projects with sample code for Syncfusion® Spreadsheet Editor SDK component features and control configuration.

 I> The Syncfusion® Spreadsheet Editor SDK Sample Creator utility is available from v30.1.37